Arcerite/AV-Classroom-Checker/Python-Version/README.md

 ## 🛠️ Building the EXE with PyInstaller

-You can turn this project into a standalone Windows executable using [PyInstaller](https://pyinstaller.org/).
+You can turn this script into a standalone `.exe` file using [PyInstaller](https://pyinstaller.org/).

 ### ✅ Prerequisites